-This is a call for papers and discussants for the fourteenth North Eastern Workshop on Southern Africa (NEWSA).
-We encourage scholars from all disciplines who are currently working on southern Africa (Angola, Botswana, Lesotho, Madagascar, Malawi, Mozambique, Namibia, South Africa, Swaziland, Zambia and Zimbabwe) to submit proposals.
-The meeting will be held at the Bishop Booth Conference Center in Burlington, Vermont (USA), October 6-8, 2017.
+This is a call for papers and discussants for the fifteenth North Eastern Workshop on Southern Africa (NEWSA).
+We encourage scholars from all disciplines who are currently working on southern Africa (Angola, Botswana, Lesotho, Madagascar, Malawi, Mozambique, Namibia, South Africa, Swaziland, Zambia, and Zimbabwe) to submit proposals.
+The meeting will be held at the Bishop Booth Conference Center in Burlington, Vermont (USA), on April 26-28, 2019, the 25th anniversary of South Africa’s first democratic elections.
 Located on 130 acres of forest with its own secluded beach, the center is an ideal location for scholarly conversation.

 The NEWSA conference is organized around intensive discussion of pre-circulated papers.
 There are also many opportunities for informal conversation about work in progress.
 Drawing on the successful precedents of the former Southern African Research Program at Yale and the Canadian Research Consortium on Southern Africa, this program is designed to give southern Africanists the opportunity for close and intensive discussion of work across a wide variety of scholarly fields.
 We aim to prioritize scholarship, regardless of discipline or topic, that is evidence-based and grounded in analysis of African discourses and concepts, and which elucidates local worldviews and experience.

 We encourage the presentation of previously unpublished work, and submissions from graduate students and junior faculty in particular.
-However, we are unlikely to accept any papers submitted from graduate students unless the writer has completed significant fieldwork that informs the analysis.
-We especially encourage participation from professionals, scholars and graduate students in Africa, as well as those located in Europe, Canada, and the United States.
+We especially encourage participation from professionals, scholars, and graduate students based in Africa.

 There are multiple ways to participate at NEWSA.
-Participants may: (a) present a paper (b) propose a panel of three-four papers, or (c) serve as a discussant.
+Participants may: (a) present a paper; (b) propose a panel of three or four papers; or (c) serve as a discussant.

 Because of the high demand for participation relative to the size of the conference facility, and our desire to maintain the workshop atmosphere, we can only allow attendees who are presenting papers or serving as discussants.

-If you wish to give a paper, your proposal should include your name, academic affiliation and status, paper title, and abstract.
+If you wish to give a paper, your proposal should include your name, affiliation, paper title, and abstract.
 Your abstract should explain the argument you intend to make, the source of your evidence (e.g., archival, fieldwork, survey), and the contribution your paper makes to understanding significant problems in southern Africa, to furthering conceptual debates, and/or to producing new knowledge in Southern African Studies.
 The maximum length for the abstract is 500 words.